vernon-naidoo-coder/vernon-naidoo-coder.github.io/_posts/2022-04-01-Automated-Testing-P1.md

-# Automated Testing - Part 1
+# Automated Testing - What is Automated Testing?

 *You don't **need** to read this bit, but it does give you a good idea of what Automated Testing is, why we do it, benefits of Automated Testing and all that other good stuff.
 But like I said, you don't **have** to read it - you can just skip to Part 2 of the series...*